 The OCC has broad supervisory powers to limit a bank's conduct of its business in the event that its capital position or financial condition decline, or if it engages in unsafe or unsound practices.
 Such powers include the ability to limit distributions of dividends.
-As a result of capital insufficiency, including but not limited to if a bank's level of Tier 1 capital falls below 2.0%, becoming undercapitalized with no reasonable prospect of becoming adequately capitalized, liquidity issues or other regulatory concerns, including engaging in unsafe or unsound banking practices or being in an unsafe or unsound condition, a bank could be subject to the imposition of additional restrictions or conditions on its operation, or to being closed by its regulators without compensation to the bank's stockholders, including its bank holding company.
-Furthermore, the OCC's regulatory expectations may exceed these minimum capital requirements, which could result in higher compliance costs or require additional capital resources to be committed to a bank.
-If the OCC were to require us to commit additional capital resources to support the Bank, we could be required to borrow funds or raise capital on unfavorable terms.
+As a result of capital insufficiency, including but not limited to if a bank's level of Tier 1 capital falls below 2%, becoming undercapitalized with no reasonable prospect of becoming adequately capitalized, liquidity issues or other regulatory concerns, including engaging in unsafe or unsound banking practices or being in an unsafe or unsound condition, a bank could be subject to the imposition of additional restrictions or conditions on its operation, or to being closed by its regulators without compensation to the banks stockholders, including its bank holding company.
 If the Bank were to be closed by its regulators, there can be no assurance that the Company would be able to find a buyer for the Company or the Bank in the event that it is unable to continue as an independent entity.